What is Pancreatic Cancer: An Overview

 - Insulinoma: Hypoglycemia (low blood sugar), weakness, confusion, unusual sweating are the common symptoms of insulinoma.

 - Somatostatinoma: Irregularities in the production of other hormones such as growth inhibiting hormone, insulin etc are the usual symptoms.

 - VIPoma: Low levels of potassium, stomach acid, diarrhea are some of the symptoms of VIPoma.

-Staging of pancreatic cancer helps the doctors figure out the on how much the cancer has spread in the pancreas, determine the best treatment and also helps calculate survival statistics.
+Staging helps the doctors figure out the on how much the cancer has spread in the pancreas, determine the best treatment and also helps calculate survival statistics.
 The lower the number of the stage, the less is the cancer has spread.

 In this stage, the cancer has not penetrated the inner tissues of the pancreas and is confined to the top layers of the pancreatic duct cells.
 These tumours are known as carcinoma in situ (Tis).

 In this stage, the cancer is present only in the pancreas and the tumour is about 2 cm to 4 cm in size and the cancer has not spread to other parts of the body.
 The staging here is (T1, N0, M0).

 The cancer has spread to lymph nodes but has not metastasized to other parts of the body and is defined as stage 2 regardless of the size of the tumour.
 The staging here is (TX, N1, M0) where X can be 1, 2 or 3.

 In this stage, the size of the tumours could vary 1 cm to 4 cm, or even be bigger than that, along with the cancer being spread to one or more lymph nodes.
 The staging can be (TX, N2, M0) where X can be 1, 2 or 3 or is (T4, N1, M0).